Tad-Gray/Tad-Gray.github.io/artefacts.md

 [E-Portfolio Development Reflection](/pdf/e_portfolio_development.pdf)

 ### Artefact 2: Collaborative Discussion regarding Reusability of Code in OOP

+The below artefact shows how I meet Learning Outcome 1) Appraise and critically evaluate object-oriented programming compared to other programming paradigms.

 [Collaborative Discussion](/pdf/collaborative_discussion.pdf)

 ### Artefact 3: UML Models within the Software Development Life Cycle

+The below artefact shows how I meet Learning Outcome 4) Propose object-oriented solutions using an appropriate modelling language, such as UML.

 [UML and SDLC](/pdf/uml_in_sdlc.pdf)

 ### Artefact 4: Python Code Showing Protected and Unprotected Variables

+The below artefact shows how I meet Learning Outcome 2) Design and implement programs that demonstrate appropriate use of object-oriented design principles.

 ```
         class Student: